binarystash/wp-weather-shortcodes/README.md

 ## Usage

-Place the shortcode in the content or a text widget.
+Place the shortcode in the WYSIWYG editor or a text widget.
 Refer to the following examples.

 ##### Current temperature
 `[ws_current_temp location="new york"] `